9 Best Investment Apps in the UK for 2024

 Trading 212

-Trading 212 are part of a new wave of investment businesses providing commission-free trading.
-The company provide an array of investment options, available through its ISA, CFD, and general investment accounts.
-Its platforms include a powerful web trader, as well as an easy-to-use investment app.
+Trading 212 is part of a new wave of investment businesses providing commission-free trading.
+The company offers an array of investment options through its ISA, CFD, and general investment accounts.
+Its platforms include a powerful web trader as well as an easy-to-use investment app.

 Trading 212 Account Types: General investment account, Stocks and shares ISA, CFD